arrow-left

 Grey Matter complies with NIST.

-****National Institute of Standards and Technology (NIST) 800-37 offers guidelines for the application of Risk Management Framework (RMF) to information systems.
+****National Institute of Standards and Technology (NIST) 800-37arrow-up-right offers guidelines for the application of Risk Management Framework (RMF) to information systems.
 The guideline defines RMF roles, responsibilities, and lifecycle processes for systems and organizations.
 RMF offers a flexible structured process for security and privacy risk management.
 This process covers IT categorization; implementation, controls, and assessment; system and common control authorizations; and continuous monitoring.

 Mitigate Risk